Geontech/fins/README.md

 ## Prerequisites

+This repository relies upon submodules, so make sure you use the `--recurse-submodules` flag when cloning this repository.
+If you forget to use that flag, then execute `git submodule update --init --recursive`.

 The software packages required to use FINS are:
  * [Xilinx Vivado](https://www.xilinx.com/products/design-tools/vivado.html) (Tested with 2015.4 and 2016.2)
  * [GNU Make](https://www.gnu.org/software/make/)